Joe Gelhardt is on way his way back to Wigan Athletic from Leeds United!

 After breaking into the first-team fold at Leeds last season during Marcelo Bielsa’s reign, ‘Joffy’ has slipped down the pecking order somewhat this term.

-Wigan Today sources understood his past ties – and close relationship with Academy staff such as Gregor Rioch and Peter Murphy – could prove to be their ace in the pack.
+It’s understood his past ties – and close relationship with Academy staff such as Gregor Rioch and Peter Murphy – were key.

 Gelhardt’s family base in Merseyside would also have been a pull.